With this most basic and Authentic hummus recipe you have a great base to start creating your own favourite.

 Sometimes I use lime juice instead of lemon juice, which works great with coriander and avocado.

-While roasting vegetable brings a bit of sweetness, which can be beautifully balanced with a hot spice like cayenne.
+While roasting vegetables brings a bit of sweetness, which can be beautifully balanced with a hot spice like cayenne.
 Then, the acidity comes from the lemon or lime juice.
 And sometimes I add olive oil, for smoothness and richness.
 Feel free to add salt.

 So, as you can see the possibilities are endless.
 And every time I see new ideas from my fellow food bloggers, I think… ohhh… Gotta try that one 🙂 !
 My next trial will be a peanut hummus, already looking forward to the experiment.